ivangayton/resume/README.md

 ### Work Experience:

-Wave.com
+####Wave.com

 May 2016-April 2017

 African operations and expansion for a mobile money and remittance startup

-- .Preparing licenses and other prerequisites for Wave&#39;s operations in West Africa, based in Dakar, Senegal.
+- Preparing licenses and other prerequisites for Wave&#39;s operations in West Africa, based in Dakar, Senegal.
-- .Successfully negotiated a bank partnership, Central Bank authorization, Value Added Service provider license, access to USSD and SMS with major telcos.
+- Successfully negotiated a bank partnership, Central Bank authorization, Value Added Service provider license, access to USSD and SMS with major telcos.
-- .Left Wave amicably after a major reorganization left no appropriate role for me compatible with my family&#39;s living circumstances (Wave is no longer focusing on West African expansion).
+- Left Wave amicably after a major reorganization left no appropriate role for me compatible with my family&#39;s living circumstances (Wave is no longer focusing on West African expansion).

-Independent consultant to several humanitarian agencies
+#### Independent consultant to several humanitarian agencies

 October 2015-May 2016

 Advisor, project manager, and software product manager

-- .Advising and to some extent leading an Electronic Medical Records for Emergencies development team ( [org](http://projectbuendia.org/))
+- Advising and to some extent leading an Electronic Medical Records for Emergencies development team ( [org](http://projectbuendia.org/))
-- .Ongoing support to humanitarian mapping initiative that I co-founded in 2014 ( [http://missingmaps.org](http://missingmaps.org/))
+- Ongoing support to humanitarian mapping initiative that I co-founded in 2014 ( [http://missingmaps.org](http://missingmaps.org/))
-  - ◦.Developing a software for off-line mobile image classification for humanitarian mapping ( [com/mapswipe](http://github.com/mapswipe))
+  - Developing a software for off-line mobile image classification for humanitarian mapping ( [com/mapswipe](http://github.com/mapswipe))
-- .Development of an offline server for data collection in resource-poor settings ( [http://github.com/ivangayton/ODKAggregateOnEdison](http://github.com/ivangayton/ODKAggregateOnEdison))
+- Development of an offline server for data collection in resource-poor settings ( [http://github.com/ivangayton/ODKAggregateOnEdison](http://github.com/ivangayton/ODKAggregateOnEdison))
-- .Support to mobile data collection projects in several countries for humanitarian agencies
+- Support to mobile data collection projects in several countries for humanitarian agencies

-MSF-UK
+#### MSF-UK

 GIS and Technological Innovation Advisor

-- .Intended to make maps for field projects, but found that the base data was simply missing.
+- Intended to make maps for field projects, but found that the base data was simply missing.
 Founded (with Andrew Braye of the British Red Cross and Dale Kunce of the American Red Cross) the Missing Maps project to create the necessary base data.
 Thus far the Missing Maps has created free, open map data for nearly 20 million people.
 Areas of particular focus have been DRC, South Sudan, Bangladesh, West Africa, and Burundi.
 In particular the Katanga mission with MSF is making use of this data in practice.
-- .Led a collaboration with Google to create electronic medical records in Ebola centres.
+- Led a collaboration with Google to create electronic medical records in Ebola centres.
 Created some nice hardware and software, but arrived too late to have any impact on patient care (lesson learned).
-- .Worked on UAV (drone) imagery collection; so far no field deployments due to my own caution about perception, but would love to follow up.
+- Worked on UAV (drone) imagery collection; so far no field deployments due to my own caution about perception, but would love to follow up.
-- .Implemented off-line mobile data collection systems using OpenDataKit and cheap smartphones; this worked particularly well in Sierra Leone, albeit mostly for mapping.
+- Implemented off-line mobile data collection systems using OpenDataKit and cheap smartphones; this worked particularly well in Sierra Leone, albeit mostly for mapping.
 Support other agencies in learning to do this.
-- .Made an attempt at SMS-based health surveillance data collection in Nigeria; this was eventually piloted and found to be worth further investment though there are still wrinkles that need ironing out; this will be followed up by the current GIS officer at MSF-UK.
+- Made an attempt at SMS-based health surveillance data collection in Nigeria; this was eventually piloted and found to be worth further investment though there are still wrinkles that need ironing out; this will be followed up by the current GIS officer at MSF-UK.

-MSF Operational Centre Amsterdam (OCA)
+#### MSF Operational Centre Amsterdam (OCA)

 January 2012 – April 2013